abe123442/nextjs-backend-dashboard/README.md

 - Added action 'Duplicate' as a DropdownMenuItem to component cell-action
 - Listing composite IDs in single array in Category model instead of one after another
   - https://www.prisma.io/docs/orm/reference/prisma-schema-reference#id-1
+- TODO: Make a generic ItemClient component to reduce LOC in `client.tsx`